 Entrance fee

 The admission fee of Muang Sing Historical Park is 100 baht.
-If you enter by car, the extra charge is 50 baht/ car.
+The extra charge is 50 baht/car if you enter by car.

 Enjoy local dishes